Korto Cavitation Services

 Know-How for Model Tests

-• Quantification of visually reched cavitation description
+• Quantification of visually reached cavitation description

 • In particular, reliable quantitative comparison of different model versions